Shehari123/IT3232-ECommerce-Day01/README.md

-# Java Programs Collection with Output
+#  Day01 Practicals with Output

 This repository contains a collection of Java programs demonstrating various programming concepts, from basic operations to object-oriented programming.
 Each program's expected output is included.